OpenBB-finance/OpenBB/website/content/terminal/data-available/stocks/index.md

 ---
 title: Stocks
-keywords: [stocks, fundamental analysis, analysis, Behavioural, strategy, comparison, due diligence, discovery, dark pool, short, data, forecasting, fundamental, quantitative, government, forecasting, ml, ai, machine learning, artificial intelligence, insider, trading, research, sector, industry, technical, trading hours, quote, market data, close, adjusted close, download, export, tools, openbb terminal, how to, example]
+description: This is a documentation page for the Stocks menu used in public equity.
-description: Introduction to the Stocks menu.
-It is the high-level menu for the Public Equity asset class.
-It contains functions for searching and loading company market data, showing candle charts, quotes and company specifics via a large selection of sub-menus.
+  It contains functions for searching and loading company market data, displaying candle charts, and providing quotes and company specifics.
+The menu also offers a wide range of sub-menus that segment functions based on the type of data they return.
+keywords:
+- public equity
+- company market data
+- candle charts
+- stock quotes
+- company specifics
+- stock search
+- data groups
+- SEO
+- metadata
+- technical analysis
+- trading hours
+- equity options
+- quantitative analysis
+- research websites
+- stocks screener
 ---
 The Stocks menu is the high-level menu for the Public Equity asset class.
 It contains functions for searching and loading company market data, showing candle charts, quotes and company specifics via a large selection of sub-menus.
 The sub-menus break the functions down into groups based on the type of data they return.
 The items in the stocks menu are listed below with a short description.
 Refer to each sub-menu's introductory guide for a more detailed explanation of the functions within.